Hermann Thyraeus

 Hermann Thyräus (b. at Neuss on the Rhine, 1532; d. at Mainz, 26 October 1591) was a German Jesuit theologian and preacher.

 Life

-He studied first at Cologne, and then, after 1522, at the Collegium Germanicum at Rome.
+Thyräus studied first at Cologne.
+After 1522, he studied at the Collegium Germanicum at Rome, where he was a member of the first graduating class.
 On 26 May 1556, he was received into the Society of Jesus by Ignatius Loyola.

 In the same year, Thyräus was made a professor of theology at Ingolstadt, where he taught for three years the "Magister sententiarum", and in the fourth year controversial theology.
 In 1560 he became a professor at Trier, and lectured on the Epistles of St. Paul.
-He was rector of the college at Trier (1565–70), provincial of the Jesuit province of the Rhine (1571-8), and from 1578 until his death rector of the college at Mainz.
+He was rector of the college at Trier from 1565 to 1570.
+There he became a noted preacher, drawing crowds of as many as 4000 listeners.

-The archbishops of the Rhine often employed him in important matters.
-He was also a noted preacher.
-When he occupied the pulpit at Trier as many as 4000 people often came together to hear him.
+Thyräus was provincial of the Jesuit province of the Rhine from 1571 to 1578, where the archbishops often employed him in important matters.
+In 1574, he accompanied Daniel Brendel von Homburg, the archbishop of Mainz, to Duderstadt, where the city council was petitioning for permission to practice Lutheranism.
+Daniel refused the petition, instead enforcing the terms of the Augsburg Interim.
+Sermons Thyräus delivered during the visit were met with hostility and scorn.

+From 1578 until his death, Thyräus served as rector of the college at Mainz.